-Welcome to the internationally acclaimed CECIL WILLIAMS MUSEUM & INSTITUTE FOR SOCIAL INNOVATION.
-Established in 2019, but under renovations until May 30, the exquisite ultra-modern facility displays 350 images of the Civil Rights Movement, but from the perspective of The Epochal South Carolina Events That Changed America.
+Welcome to the internationally acclaimed CECIL WILLIAMS CIVIL RIGHT MUSEUM.
+Established in 2019, but under renovations until June 2019, the exquisite ultra-modern facility displays 350 images of the Civil Rights Movement, but from the perspective of The Epochal South Carolina Events That Changed America.
 The massive archives comprise the largest collection of images of this type among all museums in the United States; including the Atlanta based High Museum which archives 300 images.

 The images were created by the founder who began photography at age 9 and covered almost all historically significant events in South Carolina; from 1950 Briggs v.
 Elliot in Summerton, thru the 1969 Charleston Hospital Workers' Strike...and Beyond.